-The Trans-Pacific Partnership Agreement (TPP) is a massive free trade agreement involving Australia, the US and ten other countries.
-It was negotiated in secret and reduces our democratic rights while increasing the rights of global corporations.
-Here's what you need to know.
+The Trans-Pacific Partnership Agreement (TPP) is a massive free trade agreement involving Australia, the US and ten other countries, which reduces our democratic rights while increasing the rights of global corporations.

-For all the latest news, follow this link.
+For all the latest news on the TPP, follow this link.

 For in-depth analysis and resources, including AFTINET’s JSCOT submission and our printable TPP flyer, click here.

 Media Release, 30 November 2016: The report of the Government-majority Joint Standing Committee on Treaties has predictably endorsed the ratification of the TPP.
 However ALP committee members’ critical comments on the report described some TPP provisions as “risky and harmful to Australia’s interests,” expressed “concerns about ratifying the TPP in terms of both content and process,” and criticised the haste to ratify when it appears certain that the TPP will not proceed.
 The Greens’ dissenting report called for rejection of the agreement.

 29 November 2016: ABC business editor Ian Verrender writes that the TPP was not really about trade, and rather about the US getting stronger intellectual property rights for its pharmaceutical, communications and entertainment corporations.

 That is anti-competitive, highly protectionist and certainly does not qualify as free trade,” he says.
 Read the article here.

 22 November 2016: There were a lot of different media reports flying around about the future of the TPP during the APEC meeting in Lima over the weekend.
 Here’s our explainer.

 14 November 2016: Over the weekend, the US administration confirmed that they would not push the TPP through the current lame duck Congress: effectively abandoning the deal.